Yoontae6719/Decision-informed-Neural-Networks-with-Large-Language-Model-Integration-for-Portfolio-Optimization/README.md

 This is the origin Pytorch implementation of DINN in the following paper: Decision-informed Neural Networks with Large Language Model Integration for Portfolio Optimization.

+🚩**News**(Jan 16, 2025)  If there is room on the GPU, I plan to improve certain parts of the model.
+We will reflect the updates as soon as they are available.
 🚩**News**(Jan 11, 2025)  We have released DINN.

 ### Installation